-The search for clean water is a human endeavor as old as thirst itself.
-Early river civilizations had the luxury of using surface water as their primary source of potability.
-But as civilizations industrialize and as water contamination becomes a reality, the search for efficient purification systems becomes an integral part of a growing society.
+The search for clean water is a human endeavor as old as thirst.
+Early river civilizations had the luxury of using surface water as their primary source for drinking.
+But as civilizations industrialize and water contamination increases, the search for efficient purification systems becomes integral to a growing society.

-As science and technology continue to improve, more efficient systems in purifying water are invented, established, and standardized.
-In the United States, laws are passed to ensure that businesses and corporations who manufacture and distribute water adhere to strict purification standards.
-Local municipalities are also held to strict standards in order to ensure that communities are given clean water consistently.
+As science and technology continue to improve, more efficient systems for purifying water are invented, established, and standardized.
+In the United States, laws ensure that businesses and corporations that manufacture and distribute water adhere to strict purification standards.
+Local municipalities are also held to strict standards to ensure that communities are given clean water consistently.

 So what exactly are the most efficient ways of purifying water?
 Which systems have stood the test of time?
-Which systems are cutting edge?
-We've researched the 8 best water purification methods with proven efficacy.
+Which systems are cutting-edge?
+We've researched the eight best water purification methods with proven efficacy.

 - Removes: Bacteria, Viruses, Giardia

 - Advantages: Tablets are lightweight and compact, Kills viruses, More effective when used with filtration, Inexpensive

 Disadvantages: Waiting time, Not effective against Cryptosporidium or Cyclosporum